SonicTHI/SaveOurShip2Experimental/README.md

 * **Ground defense:** all small ship weapons are now capable of firing on enemy combatants while your ship is landed.
 Decimate hordes of enemies with the push of a button so long as they are not already too close or your weapons on cooldown.

-* **New boarding system and defense:** enemy ships will now send pods directly to your ships outer rooms (this can be disabled in options).
-Once aboard they will breach doors and attempt to murder your crew.
+* **New boarding system and defense (this can be disabled in options):** instead of landing in open space when the target ship has working engines, pods will now target the outer rooms.
+Once aboard enemies will breach doors and attempt to murder your crew.
 You can escape this fate by utilizing PD weapons to shoot down enemy pods in flight but beware - enemy ships can do the same to you.

 * **Redone heat system:** simplified, with less cheese and far better performance.
 Radiators have been removed while heatsinks now vent heat through the roof even when shielded.
 Coolant tanks have been added that offer a much larger heat capacity but without the ability to vent it to space.

+* **Random fleet system:** face off against randomly generated fleets of ships in various configurations and sizes.

-* **Procedural wreck system:** generates wrecks from ships in the database for you to explore and loot.
+* **Random wreck system:** generates wrecks from ships in the database for you to explore and loot.
 Other factions and ships might attempt to do the same.

 * **Reworked salvage system:** gone are the days of pushing a button and getting a shipload of resources.
 Use salvage bays to drag defeated ships to your map, repair or deconstruct them for resources or simply let them burn up in atmosphere.
 A larger crew or taking advantage of other mods or new mechs in Biotech will come in handy.